 GAAP requires the asset and liability approach for financial accounting and reporting for deferred income taxes.
 We use the asset and liability method of accounting for deferred income taxes and provide deferred income taxes for all significant income tax temporary differences.
 See Note I to the Consolidated Financial Statements for additional details.
 As part of the process of preparing our consolidated financial statements, the Company is required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax exposure together with assessing temporary differences resulting from differing treatment of items, such as the provision for the allowance for loan losses, for tax and financial reporting purposes.
 These differences result in deferred tax assets and liabilities that are included in our consolidated statement of condition.
 We must also assess the likelihood that our deferred tax assets will be recovered from future taxable income, and to the extent we believe that recovery is not likely, we must establish a valuation allowance.
-Significant management judgment is required in determining our provision for income taxes, our deferred tax assets and liabilities and any valuation allowance or adjusts this allowance in a period, we must include an expense within the tax provision in the consolidated statement of operations.
+Significant management judgment is required in determining our provision for income taxes, our deferred tax assets and liabilities and any valuation allowance recorded against our net deferred tax assets.
+To the extent the Company establishes a valuation allowance or adjusts this allowance in a period, we must include an expense within the tax provision in the consolidated statement of income.